FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    In case of an unhealthy target: check SG config or EC2 user data input.

    ### 3a.
 Create a Target Group.
+   A target group is used to route requests to one or more registered targets.

    ### 3b.
 Create a HTTPS Listener.
    **purpose:**